 This is a great part-time job for a teen that isn’t quite old enough to be hired on at a local store.
 Have your teen make fliers to promote their pet sitter/walker business and let them go get exercise while making cash.

-Many teens are able to mow the lawn, rake leaves, or do general landscaping.
+Many teens are able to try mowing the lawn, raking leaves, or doing general landscaping.
 Maybe have your teen walk door to door in the neighborhood to see if anyone wants to hire them to maintain their yards.
 Who knows, this could be the start of their own business.

 This type of part-time job may be done at a local library or online.
 There are many online tutoring jobs open, it’s just a matter of doing a little research and ensuring your teen has adequate knowledge to tutor someone.